sagemath/trac_to_gh/Issue 4265.md

 # Issue 4265: [with patch, needs review] EllipticCurve.a_invariants should return a tuple rather than a list

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4265

 Original creator: malb